coralproject/talk/plugins/talk-plugin-facebook-auth/README.md

     * add a link to your privacy policy
     * add a link to your terms of service
 * In Settings > Advanced:
-    * turn on "Require App Secret"
+    * disable "Require App Secret"
 * Add a "Product" (Under "Products" click + to add a Product):
     * Setup "Facebook Login"
     * choose `www`